About Us

 • help fundraise, which goes towards buying new equipment and investing in our education program.

-• assist with adminstrative, maintenence or technology based responsibilites.
+• assist with administrative, maintenance or technology based responsibilities.

 At Canterbury Gardens Kindergarten, we are managed by a voluntary Committee of Management from parents of children at the kindergarten.
 By joining the committee, parents can play a crucial role in running our kindergarten and are responsible for financial management, centre operations and employment of staff.